 The 9th biennial Modern Greek Language Pedagogy Workshop, scheduled to take place in Bloomington, Indiana, at Indiana University, on November 6-8, 2020 was postponed.
-In its place, the Undergraduate Committee organized a series of four webinars on issues of online and hybrid delivery for the academic year, 2020-2021.
+In its place, the Undergraduate Committee continues to organize a series of webinars on issues of online and hybrid delivery for the academic years, 2020-2021 and 2021-2022.
 The webinars are supported by the MGSA, the Institute of European Studies & the Modern Greek Program, Indiana University Bloomington.

 The MGSA Undergraduate Studies Committee has organized an online workshop for faculty in Modern Greek Studies to share the extraordinary work and innovation they have demonstrated in their classes.